graveja0/health-care-markets/README.md

 prices) among market participants form the essential building blocks for defining health care markets.
-These linkages can be combined into a “network” that summarizes the strength of economic linkages between relevant market units–for example, linkages between indiviudals / ZIP codes and their health care providers.
+These linkages can be combined into a “network” that summarizes the strength of economic linkages between relevant market units–for example, linkages between individuals / ZIP codes and their health care providers.
 This network, moreover, can be used to identify commonalities *within* market units.
 For instance, for defining geographic markets we might be interested in identifying ZIP